 Due diligence.
-I have satisfied myself that the visiting speaker is of a background suitable to be considered for invitation on to the school site, and that "association" with this individual will not adversely impact on the reputation of the School.
+I have satisfied myself that the visiting speaker is of a background suitable to be considered for invitation on to the school site, and that "association" with this individual will not adversely impact on the reputation of the school.
 I consider that the presentation will assist with the spiritual, moral, social and cultural development of the students.

 Name member of staff

 Signature

 Date

-Completed forms are to be given to Emma Hall who will should then be passed to Aodain Clover to approve the a sent to HR who will retain the document. •
+Completed forms are to be given to Emma Hall who will place the event in the school Calendar.
+The form should then be passed to Aodain Clover to approve the attendance of the speaker.
+The form should then be sent to HR who will retain the document.